khadas/khadas_docs/source/edge/DownloadAndroidSourceCode.md

 ```
 The initial sync operation may take an hour or more to complete.

+{% note info Tip %}
-*Tip: You might need to run above command repeatly if it fails halfway.
-Or you can try with this script instead:*
+You might need to run above command repeatly if it fails halfway.
+Or you can try with this script instead:
+{% endnote %}

 ```sh
 #!/bin/bash